-Florida man suspected in homicide nabbed in West Baton Rouge
+Florida man suspected in murder nabbed in West Baton Rouge

 Latest Weather Blog

-Florida man suspected in homicide nabbed in West Baton Rouge
+Florida man suspected in murder nabbed in West Baton Rouge

-PORT ALLEN - A man believed to be connected to a Sarasota, Fla. homicide was arrested in West Baton Rouge Parish early Wednesday, authorities said.
+PORT ALLEN - A man believed to be connected to a Sarasota, Fla. murder was arrested in West Baton Rouge Parish early Wednesday, authorities said.

 Djalma Gordon, 41, of Sarasota was detained just before 1 a.m. in a traffic stop by West Baton Rouge Parish Sheriff's deputies.

-Sarasota Police have released minimal information about the crime, saying a woman whose identity they have not yet released was found dead about 8 p.m.
+Sarasota Police said they booked Gordon with the overnight murder of a woman whose identity they have not yet released.
+She was found dead around 8 p.m.
 Tuesday in her apartment.
 Police, who went to the apartment for a welfare check, say she was the victim of "homicidal violence."